aral/ar.al-site/content/2019/04/18/indie-web-server-8.1.1-reverse-proxy-local-mode/index.md

 ### Hugo cooking on https://localhost

-So, for example, if you want to test Hugo over HTTPS on localhost, just run Hugo’s built-in web server as usual. e.g.,
+So, for example, if you want to test Hugo over HTTPS on localhost, just run Hugo’s built-in web server as usual. e.g., for this blog:

 {{<highlight shell>}}
 hugo server --buildDrafts --renderToDisk --baseURL=https://ar.al --appendPort=false
 {{</highlight>}}

-And then install Indie Web Server 8.1.1 and start it as a reverse proxy using:
+Then install Indie Web Server 8.1.1 and start it as a reverse proxy using:

 {{<highlight shell>}}
 # Install it